Nialled69/Nialled69/README.md

 - #### 🐤 Qualified GATE 2025 on the CS/IT paper.

-- #### 📫 Hobbies - I'm a part-time Music Producer.
+- #### 📫 Hobbies - I'm a part-time Film Enthusiast.
 Sometimes, I spin the disc too(for fun).
 I also play FPS games with good plots.

 - #### 😄 Pronouns: He/Him